 So what is the solution for those seafood lovers that can’t get to Cape Cod this summer?

-Thanks to a Cape Cod online service – Lobsters-Online.Com – fresh day boat Cape scallops can now be ordered and shipped overnight anywhere in the country.
+Thanks to a Cape Cod online delivery service – Lobsters-Online.Com – fresh day boat Cape scallops can now be ordered and shipped overnight anywhere in the country.

 The Lobsters-Online.Com fulfillment facility — located in Bourne, Massachusetts on Cape Cod – processes the day boat scallops by hand.